evanduffield9/control-onion/README.md

 what do i mean by control onion?

-It must be an analog to something they do,
+It must be an analog to something they do, something they did

+wanted more the same thing car

+interested in more things that work

+far carry

 what who![yma5wuk73hm01](https://github.com/user-attachments/assets/44d485e2-b51e-4e11-8c6a-ba56e321f4d9)
 ![triggerfish-feature-pinktail](https://github.com/user-attachments/assets/061c0403-d7fb-4f3a-acaf-bd18d598914f)